Gå till huvudinnehållet

 • Building blocks

-Identify the key terms of your topic or research question.
-Group the terms into blocks with synonyms, terms with similar meanings, broader terms, narrower terms etc. for each term, then combine the blocks with each other.
+Identify the main concepts within your topic or research question.
+Identify alternative keywords (synonyms, terms with similar meanings, broader terms, narrower terms etc.) and group them into blocks.
+One block for each concept.
+Then combine the blocks with each other.
 See the example below.

 • Using the search history